ni/niveristand-custom-device-handbook/docs/express/XML_Definition_Schema.md

 * An unsupported type is used inside `<DefaultValue>`.
 * An invalid group-name expression.

 When you use the Express wizard's editor, the generated XML is always schema-valid.
-Hand-authored XML is validated the same way the moment you run generation.

 ![The wizard's definition editor alongside the XML it produces](images/wizard-definition-editor-and-xml.png)